Faith & Service at St. Mary Catholic Schools

 - Presenting the RCL Benziger Family Life program for the 8th grade as part of Catholic sexuality education.

 Retreat experiences are an important part of faith development and an excellent tool for team-building among classmates and their teachers.
-Our retreat program includes both days of reflection and overnight experiences, with a different focus for each age level.
+Our retreat program are days of reflection, with a different focus for each age level.

-Sixth grade days of reflection are single, daylong events that usually take place in November and April.
+Sixth grade days of reflection are single, daylong events that usually take place in fall and spring.
 The focus of the fall event is on team-building and adjusting to middle school life.
 The later retreat has a theme of being peacemakers, and helps to prepare them for taking the next steps in their faith and academic journeys.

 Each day at SMCMS begins in the classroom with prayer.
 All students, faculty and staff join in community prayer before lunch and at the end of each day.
 Prayer in various forms is part of each grade’s religion curriculum, and students are often asked or reminded to pray for each other’s special intentions in times of need.

-Every Thursday, the SMCMS community gathers for a liturgy or prayer service (alternating each week), with the exception of Holy Days, which is when the middle and high school communities to worship together.
+Every Thursday, the SMCMS community gathers for Mass, with the exception of Holy Days, which is when the middle and high school communities to worship together.

 During the seasons of Advent and Lent, we are involved in a variety of special projects in addition to encouraging students to participate in what their home parishes have to offer.
 During both major church seasons, SMCMS organizes a school-wide service project that usually involves collecting and sometimes delivering special items to selected organizations.
 A school-wide visual project representing the meaning of each season also takes place.